ravi-kumar-pilla/shareableviz-action/README.md

 The list of third party actions used in this project, with due credits to their authors and license terms.
 More details can be found inside the folder of each action.

-### Deploy to GitHub Pages when publishing source is branch
+### Deploy to GitHub Pages when publishing source is a branch

 We use the GitHub action [peaceiris/actions-gh-pages](https://github.com/peaceiris/actions-gh-pages) to deploy the static site to a publish branch which is released under MIT license.